Starting a Research Project at SKMCH&RC

-For studies involving use of existing data/specimen: When using existing data/specimen and Applying for Exemption, Describe the following: the source of data/specimen and the process used to unlink the data or specimen/make it anonymized/ (the process by which identified data is recorded in a way that individuals cannot be identified)
+For Studies Involving Use of Existing Data/Specimens: When using existing data/specimen and Applying for Exemption, Describe the following: the source of data/specimen and the process used to unlink the data or specimen/make it anonymized/ (the process by which identified data is recorded in a way that individuals cannot be identified)

 VIII.
 HUMAN RESEARCH SUBJECT PROTECTION

-Risks, Discomforts and Potential Harms: Describe the risks associated with each research intervention (physical, psychological, social, and other factors) with estimated probability that a given harm may occur and the potential reversibility.
+Risks, Discomforts and Potential Harms: Describe the risks associated with each research intervention (physical, psychological, social, and other factors) with the estimated probability that given harm may occur and the potential reversibility.
 Describe the safety precautions that will be taken to minimize risks/harms.
-When appropriate include a study monitoring plan for safety of participants and for the validity and integrity of data.
+When appropriate, include a study monitoring plan for the safety of participants and for the validity and integrity of data.

 Potential Benefits and Alternatives:

-Informed consent: Indicate the types of consent that will be involved in this study and attach copies of the informed consent/assent document that will be used for this study.
-If waiver of Informed consent is considered justified, describe with reasoning.
+Informed Consent: Indicate the types of consent that will be involved in this study and attach copies of the informed consent/assent document that will be used for this study.
+If a waiver of Informed consent is considered justified, describe with reasoning.

 Data Privacy and Confidentiality: How will the data for this study be collected and recorded?
 Describe the provisions to protect the privacy of the individual.
 Where will the research data be stored & how it will be secured?
 Who will have access to the study records or data?
 Specify their name, role and affiliation.